Boating in Tennessee

 When you sign up for vessel auto renew, the auto renew job will add an additional year to the vessel registration every year.
 Example: If you register your vessel for 3 years on March 1, 2017, the auto renew will add an additional year to your registration on March 1, 2018.
 This keeps your registration at the maximum selected term at all times.
 If you sell your boat or no longer wish to be enrolled in the auto renew program, you may opt out of the auto renew process at any time.
 You will receive an email 10 days prior to the auto renew process, so please make sure your email address is up to date on your TWRA Customer Profile.

 Dealers or manufacturers may apply for registration which can be transferred from one vessel to another.
 A copy of the business license and sales tax number must accompany the application for a dealer or manufacturer number.
 Such vessels are to be used for demonstration purposes only and more than one vessel may not be operated simultaneously with the same number.
 In addition, vessels being demonstrated must have the Certificate of Number on board and the registration number must be correctly displayed.
 However, such vessels may display the number by having it attached to removable signs which can be temporarily but firmly attached to the vessel.
 Both original and renewal dealer/manufacture registrations must come to the central office in Nashville and can’t be renewed online.

 The U.S. Coast Guard has mandated (33 C.F.R. § 181.25) that all registered vessels in the State of Tennessee provide a properly formatted Hull Identification Number (HIN) to TWRA.

-Customers with an invalid HIN may renew their boats but only for the next three years, our system may decline these renewals and any new owner applications in order to comply with the Agency’s Coast Guard deadline.
+Customers with an invalid HIN may renew their boats but within the next three years, our system may decline these renewals and any new owner applications in order to comply with the Agency’s Coast Guard deadline.

 It is imperative to correct these numbers in the system before that deadline.